Kevinpgalligan/KevingalWebsite/pages/blog/java-overloading.md

-title: 20 years later, Java still doesn't have operator overloading
+title: 20 years without operator overloading in Java
 date: 2021-01-15
 description: 20 years have passed since Guy Steele's talk, "Growing a Language", and Java still doesn't have operator overloading.
-requires: code math
+requires: code

 A *syllable* is a sound that makes up part of a word.
 In the year two nought nought nought (2000), Guy Steele gave a talk called ["Growing a Language"](https://www.youtube.com/watch?v=_ahvzDzKdB0).
 He used a schtick in his talk: he did not use a word of more than one syllable if he did not first say what it meant.
 In this post, I use the same schtick.